ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

   active-response logs.
-- **Case management:** Every qualifying alert is automatically pushed into TheHive as a case-ready alert, complete with MITRE ATT&CK mapping, observables, and TLP/PAP classification, ready for analyst review.
+- **Case management:** Every qualifying alert is automatically pushed into TheHive as a case-ready alert, complete with MITRE ATT&CK mapping, observables, and TLP/PAP classification, and turned into a fully task-tracked, documented, and formally closed case.
-- **Notification:** The SOC analyst is emailed immediately with the attacker IP, target host, and rule details.
+- **Notification:** The SOC analyst is emailed immediately with the attacker IP, target host, and rule details — confirmed delivered and verified against the node's own execution result.

 The most valuable lessons from this phase were not architectural but
 operational: verifying that "the API returned success" is not the same as